jdi-docs/jdi-light/source/includes/_documentation.md

 ###Carousel
 **Carousel** - a slideshow component for cycling through elements—images or slides of text—like a carousel.

-Carousel is located in the following classes:

-  - __Java__: TBD
-  - __C#__: TBD

-Available methods in Java JDI Light:

-TBD

-Available methods and properties in C# JDI Light:

-TBD

 **Slides only**<br>
 Here’s a carousel with slides only.
 Note the presence of the .d-block and .w-100 on carousel images to prevent browser default image alignment.